rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 ignore candidate lines that include candidates with FQDN or IP address versions that are not supported or recognized.'.
-This specification updates these sentences as follows: 'An agent generating local candidates MUST NOT use FQDN addresses which top-level domain name is not ".local".
+This specification updates these sentences as follows: 'An agent generating local candidates MUST NOT use FQDN addresses of which the top-level domain name is not ".local".
 An agent processing remote candidate MUST ignore candidate lines that include candidates with FQDN which top-level domain name is not ".local" or IP address versions that are not supported or recognized.'.